graeme-a-stewart/atlasgit/README.md

 `asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on
 import branch(es)

-`branchbuilder.py` - Reconstruct from tag diffs the state of an offline release on a git branch
+`branchbuilder.py` - Reconstruct from release tag content files the state of an offline release on a git branch

-`trunktagdiff.py` - Generates a simple tagdiff file for trunk versions of SVN packages; used to update master branch to latest trunk versions

 ---